Sustainability at the Chocolate Museum

 Sustainability Chocolate Museum Cologne

-The Chocolate Museum has been cooperating with the premium chocolate manufacturer Lindt & SprĂĽngli for chocolate production since 2006.
+The Chocolate Museum has been partnering with the premium chocolate manufacturer Lindt & SprĂĽngli for chocolate production since 2006.

-Sustainability plays a key role in Lindt & SprĂĽngli's business success.
-Over 175 years of history proves that Lindt & SprĂĽngli is a long-term oriented company that consistently delivers exquisitely crafted, high-quality products.
+Responsible business practices play a key role in Lindt & SprĂĽngli’s commercial success.
+Its history spanning more than 175 years demonstrates that Lindt & SprĂĽngli is a company with a long-term perspective that consistently delivers exquisitely crafted, high-quality products.

-This is reflected in its commitment to sustainability along the entire value chain.
+This is reflected in its commitment to sustainability throughout the entire value chain.

 Learn more